| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 - Causal Inference: The Mixtape (referred to below as “Mixtape”) by Scott Cunningham (2021, Yale University Press).

-In-class labs, problem sets, and the final project will require use of the R programming language.
-We will cover R on the first day of class, and programming knowledge is not required as a prerequisite.
-To program in R, we will be using UCSD’s DataHub, which you can access with your UCSD Student SSO.
+In-class labs, homework, and the final exam will require a basic understanding of the R programming language.
+We will cover everything you need to know about R on the first day of class.
+We will be using DataHub, which you can access with your UCSD Student SSO.

 Course Format

 If you experience a technical failure during class (your connection drops, Zoom crashes, your Wi-Fi goes out), try to reconnect as soon as you can.
-If you miss a lab because of a tech issue, that counts toward your one excused lab submission described below.
-If technical problems become a recurring issue for you, get in touch and we will come up with a plan.
+If technical problems are a recurring issue, please get in touch as soon as possible.

 Assignments